sdungs/E4control/README.md

 * TTi TSX3510P (Power Supply)
 * Weiss SB22 (Climate Chamber)

-##### This packages are used for the communication and have to be installed separatly:
+##### This packages are used for the communication and have to be installed separately:
 * PyLink
 * python-vxi11